-Charles Roberts enters the West Nickel Mines Amish School in Nickel Mines, Pennsylvania, where he fatally shoots five female students and wounds five more before turning his gun on himself and committing suicide.
+Charles Roberts enters the West Nickel Mines Amish School in Nickel Mines, Pennsylvania, where he fatally shoots five female students and wounds five more before turning his gun on himself and dying by suicide.

 Roberts, a father of three, had no criminal history or record of mental illness.
 Additionally, his family knew nothing about his claims that he had molested two young female relatives.
 The Amish community, known for their religious devotion, as well as wearing traditional clothing and shunning certain modern conveniences, consoled Roberts’ wife in the wake of the tragedy; some members even attended his funeral.
 Ten days after the shootings, the Amish tore down the schoolhouse and eventually built a new one nearby.